30-31 Aug 2025

 Here’s why you should already have tapped that ‘enter now’ button on the French Riviera T100 triathlon:

-Insanely beautiful location aside, the thing that’s skyrocketed the new French Riviera T100 triathlon to the top of my bucket list is the race course.
+Insanely beautiful location aside, the French Riviera T100 triathlon features a race course which will be packed with atmosphere.
 A sheltered sea swim in the Mediterranean makes for a great start to race day.
+The fast and furious multi-lap bike course will have you feeling like you’re one of the T100 pro athletes.
 And the run course around Base Nature will pretty much guarantee an incredible atmosphere to send you all the way to the finish line.
-But it’s the bike course that puts the race firmly on the map.
-A ridiculously fun rollercoaster of rolling climbs and sweeping descents.
-The one lap, 80km course on closed roads will push your limits.
-But the reward is some seriously stunning views, and an unforgettable ride.

 Of course, you’ve got shorter distance racing options alongside the flagship 100km event too.
 And with the world’s best pros in town to battle it out for precious points to improve their standings in the elite T100 Triathlon World Tour league table.
 Whether you choose to race the sprint distance or the full 100km, you’re going to get that ‘big race’ experience with a festival of triathlon atmosphere.